Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1751

-The City leases land adjacent to the church, part of a farm known as the Lathes, to the architect Matthew Brettingham the elder.
+The City Corporation leases land adjacent to the church, part of a farm known as the Lathes, to the architect Matthew Brettingham the elder.
 He has his gardens here, and he sets man traps in them after he is robbed of the stakes he had erected to support his espaliers (fruit trees trained onto wooden stakes).

 1752

-Following riots at Methodist meetings in Norwich instigated by the Hell Fire Club, the Non-Conformist preacher James Wheatley shelters in Henry Jermyn’s house in St Augustine’s, where two garrets (attic rooms) are used for ‘conventicles’ (religious meetings outside the established Church).
+Following riots at Methodist meetings in Norwich instigated by the Hell Fire Club, the Non-Conformist preacher James Wheatley shelters in Henry Jermyn’s house in St Augustine’s where two garrets (attic rooms) are used for ‘conventicles’ (religious meetings outside the established Church).
+There are 1,226 people living in

-There are 1,226 people living in St Augustine's parish at this date, living in 266 houses, and average of 4.6 persons per dwelling.
+St Augustine's parish at this date, dwelling in 266 houses, an average of 4.6 persons per dwelling.

 1756